Reflective Tanning Blankets – Are They Safe?

 Self-Tanners

-No sun is needed for the reaction to take place.
-Self-tanning products can come in many forms, such as lotions, mousse, oils, sprays, or gels.
-They do not last as long as natural tans and can sometimes look a bit orange, but they are the safer option.
+They do not last as long as natural tans and can sometimes appear slightly orange, but they are the safer option.

 This is my favorite non-orange self-tanner for a sun-free tan.